The Best Cheap Eats in Melbourne

 Trippy Taco is cheap and cheerful Mexican that proves, with an all-vegetarian menu, that the flavour ain’t necessarily in the meat.
 Trippy’s menu looks like you’d expect: tacos, burritos, quesadillas and nachos — but they all come served sans meat and with the option of vegan soy cheese.
 The secret is in the beans, actually — there are lots of them and they’re incredibly rich and tasty.

-Every single dish costs less than $20 (that’s the beauty of vegetarian food), so there’s no need to deprive yourself of anything when dining on a budget.
+Every single dish costs less than $20, proving there’s no need to deprive yourself when dining on a budget.
 Just make sure you rock up early — the no-frills cantina can only seat 45 amigos, and it can get a bit squishy.

 Add to Playlist Read more